 3. Microlearning Example “Tease the Detective in You” (Category: Understand)

-The result in all examples: Short learning bites with compact content that are perfect for microlearning!
+The outcome for all examples: Short learning bites with compact content that are perfectly suited for microlearning!